saehyuns/saehyuns.github.io/essays/javascript-reflection.md

 However, that was not the case.
 After watching Professor Johnson's video about the differences between JavaScript and C++/Java, it gave me a whole new perspective of what I was going to learning.
 One notable thing is that you can mix different types in the same array, IN THE SAME ARRAY.
 I never thought that would be possible, especially since Java/C/C++ were my starting languages.
-Having different types in the same array, opens new possibly that wouldn't be possible with the restrictions.
+Having different types in the same array, opens up new possibilities that wouldn't be possible with the restrictions.

 From a software engineering perspective, JavaScript is a good programming language.
 The usability and readability makes more sense than that of the traditional C, C++, and Java programming languages.
 I feel like it would be easier for beginners to learn